ASTR 312 Study Guide

 The Space Age

-• What event began the Space Age?
+• What event kicked off the Space Age?

 • Where did the American expertise in rocketry originate?